emmettbutler/iPhoneGameDemo/iOS-Slides/README.md

 This is a set of slides giving an overview of iOS programming for existing programmers.

-Prepared for the 2013 Parse.ly retreat.
+The Objective-C slides were prepared for the 2013 Parse.ly retreat, and the games slides were prepared for a presentation I gave at Pace University in spring 2013.

 ## View the slides online